-This House of Commons Library briefing paper explores the latest developments concerning the financial state of the Four Seasons Health Care Group – the UK’s second largest care home provider – and (for England) the regulatory oversight of strategically important social care providers and the temporary duty of local authorities to meet people’s needs when a provider suffers business failure.
-A link to the full report in pdf format can be found at the foot of this page.Jump to full report >>
+This House of Commons Library briefing paper explores the latest developments concerning the financial state of the Four Seasons Health Care Group – the UK’s second largest care home provider – and (for England) the regulatory oversight of strategically important social care providers and the temporary duty of local authorities to meet people’s needs when such a provider suffers business failure.
+A link to the full pdf report can be found at the foot of this page.Jump to full report >>

-On 30 April 2019, Four Seasons Health Care Group announced that the holding companies that carry its debt had entered administration.
+On 30 April 2019, Four Seasons Health Care Group (“the Group”) announced that the holding companies that carry its debt had entered administration.
 The Financial Times (FT) described the step as allowing its principal creditor, H/2 Capital Partners, “to sell the business without any ongoing obligations”.

-Four Seasons Health Care Group emphasised that “the operating companies under which the care home and hospital operations sit are not in administration and continue to be run as normal”.
+The Group emphasised that “the operating companies under which the care home and hospital operations sit are not in administration and continue to be run as normal”.
 The Government said on 1 May 2019 that the regulator for social care in England, the Care Quality Commission (CQC), was “clear that there is no current risk of service disruption”.

-For England, it also provides information on the role of the regulator, the Care Quality Commission, in monitoring certain social care providers and about the temporary duty of local authorities to meet people’s needs when a provider suffers business failure is highlighted.
+This note provides a brief overview of the Group’s business and an overview of developments since Terra Firma acquired it.
+For England, it also provides information on the role of the regulator, the Care Quality Commission, in monitoring certain social care providers and about the temporary duty of local authorities to meet people’s needs when a social care provider suffers business failure.

 Commons Briefing papers CBP-8004

 Authors: Tim Jarrett; Rachael Harker